- Council Meeting – July 1, 2014 at 6:30 PM at Town Hall.

 The crew focused on right-of-way maintenance (right-of-way mowing and street sweeping) and spraying.
 Additionally, we continued our annual traffic count program and worked with the contractor on Sequalish Street.

-The crew performed work along Sequalish Street in conjunction with the Town’s reconstruction project, moving primary and secondary wires and overseeing the pulling of the wires for the streetlights.
-The crew also has been trimming trees around streetlights and the overhead lines in the Cherrydale neighborhood.
-Additionally, they installed a permanent service on Puget Drive.
+The crew performed work along Sequalish Street in conjunction with the Town’s reconstruction project, moving primary and secondary wires.
+The crew also repaired a pump at the Marietta Street lift station, and continued working with the contractor at the substation.

 Parks and Grounds:

 The crew focused on mowing the parks, activating sprinkler systems, and applying herbicides.
 Also, they continued installing the new reader boards at the 4 main entry points to Town.